Aber i Aber

 ..Abertawe

-Archwiliodd Aber i Aber Abertawe hanes cudd gorffennol smyglo Abertawe drwy gerddoriaeth, adrodd straeon, ac ymgysylltu cymunedol.
-Dan arweiniad y cerddor lleol o Abertawe a hwylusydd gweithdai Boyd Erlam, daeth y prosiect treftadaeth greadigol hwn â stori werin Gymreig o'r 17eg ganrif yn fyw gyda chyfansoddiadau cerddoriaeth gwreiddiol.
-Yn cynnwys perfformiadau gan grwpiau cymunedol lleol Aber Taiko, Shiko, a The Singing Armadillos, dathlwyd treftadaeth ddiwylliannol Abertawe mewn ffordd ddeinamig a throchol.
-Cynigiodd y rhaglen weithdai ysgrifennu caneuon rhyngweithiol, gan roi cyfle i gyfranogwyr archwilio hanes Cymru drwy gerddoriaeth a chyfrannu at olygfa gelfyddydau a diwylliant ffyniannus Abertawe.
+Archwiliodd Aber i Aber Abertawe hanes cudd smyglo yr ardal drwy gerddoriaeth, adrodd straeon, ac ymgysylltu cymunedol.
+Dan arweiniad y cerddor lleol a hwylusydd gweithdai o Abertawe Boyd Erlam, daeth y prosiect treftadaeth greadigol yma â stori werin Gymreig o'r 17eg ganrif yn fyw drwy chyfansoddiadau cerddoriaeth gwreiddiol.
+Cafwyd perfformiadau gan grwpiau cymunedol lleol Aber Taiko, Shiko, a The Singing Armadillos, a dathlwyd treftadaeth ddiwylliannol Abertawe mewn ffordd ddeinamig a throchol.
+Cynigiodd y rhaglen weithdai ysgrifennu caneuon rhyngweithiol, gan roi cyfle i gyfranogwyr archwilio hanes Cymru drwy gerddoriaeth a chyfrannu at sîn gelfyddydau a diwylliant ffyniannus Abertawe.

 ….